 Ingredients used for vegetable beef soup with cabbage

 Stew beef chunks: These are beef chunks that are usually cut into cubes and become soft and chewy when cooked.
 But any tender beef cut will do as long as you cut it into chunks and remove the bones.

 Tomato paste: Instead of using fresh tomatoes, the tomato paste lends a stronger, more concentrated flavor.

-Spices: I use cayenne pepper, bouillon powder, thyme, salt, ground crayfish (optional).
-Ground crayfish is popularly used to spice up soups and stews in West Africa and gives this a bit of an earthy, traditional flavor but you can leave this out if you don’t have any.
+Spices: I use cayenne pepper, bouillon powder, thyme, salt, ground crayfish.
+Ground crayfish is popularly used to spice up soups and stews in West Africa and gives this a bit of an earthy, traditional flavor.
+You can leave it out or substitute with coconut aminos for a delicious, umami flavor.

 Olive oil: This is used to brown the beef.
 Browning the beef is a necessary step because this gives the beef an incredible depth of flavor.

 Meat stock/broth: You will need stock, broth or water or a combination of either.
 I used 2 cups of stock and 2 cups of water.
 You can use more or less of either but you might have to adjust the salt and spices for the right blend of flavors you desire.